RGambarini/Journal/_posts/2023-05-29-Do Digital Monkeys Dream of Electronic Sonnets?.md

 $$\leftarrow \qquad \qquad \rightarrow$$

 <div class="caption">
-    Binary numbers can be used in different ways.
-Such as expressing directions, simple answers, and even as an alternative representation of morse code.
+    <em>Binary numbers can be used in different ways.
+Such as expressing directions, simple answers, and even as an alternative representation of morse code.</em>
 </div>

 This standard was not decided haphazardly.
 The binary values of 1 and 0 could be used to represent simple logical operations, and it is this versatility that allowed computers to tackle a wide array of problems <d-cite key="ralston1993encyclopedia"></d-cite>.